 - The following systems do not support display rotation:

-- KMX-4911,
+- KMV-3901/3911

-- KMV-3901/3911, and Kaleido-XQUAD.
+- Kaleido-XQUAD

-- For rotation to work properly on the monitor wall, the Display Rotation option must be enabled on the corresponding output card (in the case of a Kaleido-X, Kaleido-MX, Kaleido-MX 4K, or Kaleido-Modular-X multiviewer) or HDMI output port (in the case of a Kaleido-X16).
-The option can be enabled and verified in XAdmin's Status and Options page (see Hardware and Software Options on page 470). - The Kaleido-IP supports display rotation.
-If two displays are connected to the multiviewer, then they must both have the same orientation.
-It is not yet possible to enable or verify the rotation option in XAdmin's Status and Options page, for this multiviewer model.
-Contact Technical Support for activation and configuration instructions (see Contact Us, on page 561).
+• For rotation to work properly on the monitor wall, the Display Rotation option must be enabled on the corresponding output card (in the case of a Kaleido-X, Kaleido-MX, Kaleido-MX 4K, or Kaleido-Modular-X multiviewer) or HDMI output port (in the case of a Kaleido-X16).
+The option can be enabled and verified in XAdmin's Status and Options page (see Hardware and Software Options on page 466).